 4) Try Newspaper and Charcoal

-Use the wadded-up newspaper and charcoal briquettes in a drawer or a piece of furniture you cannot easily access.
-These help to kill bad odors in wood.
-It is a really cheap way, too, to get better-smelling furniture.
-You need to leave them in the furniture for around a week and then replace them with new newspaper and charcoal.
+Use the wadded-up newspaper and charcoal briquettes in a drawer or a piece of Furniture you cannot easily access.
+This help to kill bad odors in the Wood.
+It is a cheap way, too, to get better-smelling Furniture.
+You must leave them on the Furniture for around a week and replace them with new newspapers and charcoal.

 5) Or Try Other Odor Absorbers

-You can also try coffee grounds, baking soda, or even kitty litter.
-A paste of baking soda in water works well for drawing out odors from wood.
+Try coffee grounds, baking soda, or even kitty litter.
+A baking soda paste in water works well for drawing out odors from Wood.

 6) Seal the Odor into the Wood

-An alternative tactic is to seal the smell into the wood by painting a solution over the top.
-Use shellac to seal the wood after briefly sanding it.
-But remember, this will not keep water out, so use a waterproof covering if the wood will be exposed to moisture.
+An alternative tactic is to seal the smell into the Wood by painting a solution over the top.
+Use shellac to seal the Wood after briefly sanding it.
+But remember, this will not keep water out, so use a waterproof covering if the Wood is exposed to moisture.